 In a wrongful death lawsuit, family members may be entitled to a range of damages, including medical bills, funeral costs, pain and suffering, loss of companionship, and the future income contribution to the family that the patient would have made.
 In cases where the doctor or hospital was grossly negligent, the family may be entitled to punitive damages, which are meant to both punish the wrongdoer and prevent further conduct of a similar kind.

-There is no cap on damages in a wrongful death case in New York as a result of a death occurring.
+There is no cap on damages in a wrongful death case in New York as a result of death occurring.
 However, New York does permit an award to be reduced based on comparative fault.
 If the patient were partially at fault for his death, then a judgment could be reduced by the percentage that he or she was at fault.

-How Long Island Wrongful Death Lawyers Can Help
+How Our Knowledgeable Lawyers Can Help

 While no amount of money will bring your loved one back, a legal claim against the parties responsible can bring financial security and give you peace of mind in knowing that you have held the wrongdoers accountable.
-Winkler Kurtz, LLP understands that filing a lawsuit is not an easy decision.
+Winkler Kurtz understands that filing a lawsuit is not an easy decision.
 We are here to help.

 Since 1987, we have worked with families who have lost loved ones to medical malpractice.
 We will advocate for your best interests, and help you get the money — and answers — and you deserve.
 Call us today at 631-928-8000 or contact us online to schedule an appointment with our experienced Long Island wrongful death lawyers.